 NYC Mayor Eric Adams running as independent in reelection campaign

+The announcement came a day after his federal corruption case was dismissed by a judge.

-Adams confirmed his 2025 reelection campaign for mayor in a video posted on X on Thursday morning.
+Adams confirmed his 2025 campaign in a six-minute video posted on social media.

-"Although I am still a Democrat, I am announcing that I will forgo the Democratic primary for mayor and appeal directly to all New Yorkers as an independent candidate in the general election," Adams said.
+"Although I am still a Democrat, I am announcing that I will forgo the Democratic primary for mayor and appeal directly to all New Yorkers as an independent candidate in the general election," Adams said, adding, "There isn't a liberal or conservative way to fix New York, but there is a right way and a wrong way and true leaders just know the right path [if] they have the guts to take it."

 Adams will bypass the crowded Democratic primary, which includes former New York Gov. Andrew Cuomo.